erdilatifi/Distributed-Background-Computation/README.md

 ## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-MIT License - feel free to use this for learning or production projects!
+Feel free to use this for learning or production projects!

 ---